mlAndNlpEnthusiast/nlp-preprocessing/README.md

 # nlp-preprocessing

-An example of NLP text preprocessing in Python
+An example of NLP text preprocessing in Python.

+The resulting text is stored in the `stems` / `lemmas`.